What happened to Alexei Navalny at a Moscow airport?

 Alexei Navalny: What happened when he returned to Russia?

-Alexei Navalny, Russia's opposition leader and a prominent critic of the Kremlin, has been detained at a Moscow airport moments after he landed from Germany.
+Alexei Navalny, Russia's opposition leader and a prominent critic of the Kremlin, has been detained at a Moscow airport moments after he landed on a flight from Germany.

 Mr Navalny, 44, was returning to Russia five months after he was nearly killed by a nerve agent attack, which he says President Vladimir Putin ordered.
 The Kremlin denies the allegation.